-It is amazing how much you can see on Koh Samui in just 5 days
+It is amazing how much you can see and experience on Koh Samui in just 4 nights/5 days

 Koh Samui is Thailand’s second largest island(after Phuket) at 228 square kilometres and immediately the difference between Koh Phangan was most noticeable.
 The roads are generally much wider and fewer hills.
 Our destination for the first night on Koh Samui was Lamai Beach.
 Just a short ride from the ferry.
 Lamai basically consists of a main road and a myriad of little streets heading towards the beach and a one-way street just before the beach.
 Miss your turning and you have to make the circuit again!
 We had chosen the Magic Resort on Booking.com for THB.976.

 The Magic Resort consists of separate bungalows leading down to the beach.
 The room/bungalow was one of their newer ones and well equipped with just 20 meters to Lamai Beach.
 It is the quintessential Thai beach, crescent shaped, clear blue water and lined with restaurants and palm trees.
 Still low season it was not crowded and the resort provided sun-bed and towels for an enjoyable beach afternoon.